AlexJGood/swaggerton/README.md

 We care most about the api.ts and configuration.ts files those would normally get place in your client front end project.
 The API.ts file is quite large.
 Here is a [link to it from the repo.](./client/api.ts)

+The beginning of our API client code is now largely complete, and the best part is, if we ever write another endpoint in our .Net web code, generating the client code for that endpoint needs only one step: the regeneration of the client code step.
+And if the project changes and we need to refactor significantly, say for example we want to use angular as well as typescript?
+We can just ask for that client to be generated as well.

-Thanks for walking through this process with me.
-Automatic generate of the client from the swagger file is one of the most exciting things to come out of the OpenApi definition movement.
+Thanks for walking through this process with us.
+Automatic generation of the client from the swagger file is one of the most exciting things to come out of the OpenApi definition movement.
+We'll be continuing to leverage OpenApi in our .Net projects, and hope you will as well.